 The exercise tracker allows you to track your daily fitness activity and maintain a record of your daily workouts.
-You can sync your tracker data across devices by connecting to HealthVault, a free online secure service by Microsoft.
+You can sync your tracker data across devices by connecting to HealthVault, a free online service by Microsoft.

 Swipe down from the top edge or right-click, then select Exercise Tracker under the Trackers section.